• Skip to primary navigation

 Mushroom Bean Soup

 I’ll also mention that farro is a grain much like rice (without the arsenic).
-I love its chewy texture and whole grains are associated with living longer according to Harvard researchers.
+I love its chewy texture, and whole grains are associated with living longer, according to Harvard researchers.

-Let’s celebrate soup for its yummy whole-food plant-based goodness and make this soup for yourself and your loved ones, soon.
+Let’s celebrate soup for its yummy whole-food plant-based goodness and make this soup for yourself and your loved ones soon.

-Stove-Top Versions
+Stove-Top Version

 I’d love to hear your feedback in the comments below for this Instant Pot White Bean Soup with Garlic, Mushrooms, and Farro recipe!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!